ezzing/3DLayout-documentation/4-Customization.md

         hide: a condition to hide the button (this value is optional),
         tooltip: a string with the operator description, to show as a tooltip,
         class: a fontawesome class to define the icon }

+## Custom Loading Animation

+You can easily customize the loading animation showed when starting the 3DLayout by setting a new CSS style to the loading element.
+Just add this code to the styles part of your html file:

+    #ez3d-loader {
+        background-image: url(path-to-your-animated-gif) !important;
+    }

 <div class="page-break"></div>